hyperledger-solang/solang/docs/installing.rst

 gets updated each time there is a commit to the master branch of the solang git repository.

-Build solang from source using Dockerfile
+Build Solang from source using Dockerfile
 -----------------------------------------

 First clone the git repo using::